johun204/Video-stabilization/README.md

  * The Stabilization Rectangle was shifted according to the position change detected using the Histogram of Gradient to calculate the similarity between the previous frame and the current frame corner detected by Harris Corner Detection.

- * Improved Histogram of Gradient calculation speed using Integrated Image.
+ * Improved Histogram of Gradient calculation speed using Integral Image.

 ## Result
 <img src='https://github.com/johun204/Video-stabilization/raw/main/media/image2.gif'>